Fitzroy, Victoria: Live performance

-Today Fitzroy is a hub for live music in Melbourne, and plays host to several prominent venues; The Old Bar, Bar Open, the Evelyn Hotel, Gertrudes Brown Couch, and Cape Live.
-The well-known Punters Club was also located in the area; however, it was forced to close in 2002.
+Today Fitzroy is a hub for live music in Melbourne, and plays host to several prominent venues.

 Heritage

 The Moran and Cato warehouse designed by R.A.
 Lawson is considered to be of high architectural merit.
-The Champion Hotel is notable for its fanciful Edwardian design.
+The Champion Hotel is notable for its grand and flamboyant Edwardian design.

 A number of buildings and sites have been included on the Victorian Heritage Inventory (VHI) or classified by the National Trust (NT).
 These include:

-Pubs

-Fitzroy has a large number of pubs for such a small suburb.
-The former Devonshire Arms hotel was located in Fitzroy Street and remains the oldest building in Fitzroy.
-There are many other pubs in Fitzroy.

 Cafés

 The tiny suburb of Fitzroy has many cafés.
 Only one of the original three cafés is still standing – Marios.
 Bakers relocated north, and closed in 2007, while The Black Cat has transformed itself into a bar, but still retains its onstreet garden.
 In fact Silas is the oldest café, located between King William and Moore Streets, on the west side.

 With the advance of gentrification, a variety of cafés in different styles have opened up and down Brunswick Street, on Smith Street, parts of Gertrude Street and in some of the back streets, in former milk bars and warehouse sites.